StarstationHaven/HourOfE/src/content/episode/tribute-to-chad-everett-cray.md

 explicit: false
 episodeType: full
 ---
-This episode is a tribute to Chad Everett Cray.
-Rest in peace.
+This episode is a tribute to Chad Everett Cray from Lake City, Florida.
+Rest in peace.\
+\
+Originally aired on 107.9 FM WUAF FM, Lake City, Florida in 2023